-10+ New Elden Ring Details Revealed in Private Gameplay Showcase
+10+ New Elden Ring Details Revealed in Private Gameplay Showcase, New Trailer

 Last week, FromSoftware reached out to select publications and content creators for a private showing of all-new gameplay footage of its highly anticipated open-world action RPG Elden Ring.
 This was then followed by Q&A sessions.